Iran rejects push to suspend uranium enrichment to reach US deal

-TEHRAN: Iran on Monday ruled out suspending its uranium enrichment as part of any nuclear deal with the United States, a key demand from Washington in successive rounds of talks between the foes.
+TEHRAN: Iran on Monday ruled out suspending uranium enrichment as part of any nuclear deal with the United States — a key demand from Washington in successive rounds of talks between the foes.

-The negotiations, which began in April, are the highest-level contact between the foes since the United States quit a landmark 2015 nuclear accord during US President Donald Trump’s first term.
+The negotiations, which began in April, are the highest-level contact between the two sides since the United States quit a landmark 2015 nuclear accord during US President Donald Trump’s first term.

-Trump described the latest round of discussions in Rome as “very, very good”, while Iran’s foreign minister described the talks as “complicated”.
+Trump described the latest round of discussions in Rome as “very, very good”, while Iran’s foreign minister described it as “complicated”.

-Since returning to office, Trump has revived his “maximum pressure” campaign on the Islamic republic, backing talks but warning of military action if diplomacy fails.
+Since returning to office, Trump has revived his “maximum pressure” campaign on the Islamic republic, backing diplomacy but warning of military action if it fails.

-Tehran wants a new deal that would ease the sanctions which have battered its economy.
+Tehran wants a new deal that would ease sanctions battering its economy.

-Western countries and Israel suspect Iran is seeking to develop nuclear weapons, a charge it strongly denies.
+Western governments and Israel suspect Iran is seeking to develop nuclear weapons — a charge it strongly denies.

-US envoy for the Middle East Steve Witkoff, who is leading the talks for Washington, said that the United States “could not authorise even one percent” enrichment by Iran.
+US Middle East envoy Steve Witkoff, who is leading the talks for Washington, said the United States “could not authorise even one percent” of enrichment by Iran.

 “This information is a figment of the imagination and totally false,” said foreign ministry spokesman Esmaeil Baqaei, asked about the possibility during a press briefing in Tehran.